manojxshrestha/c-programming/README.md

     return 0;
 }
 ```
-2. Program to read an integer from the user and display it back:
+**2. Program to read an integer from the user and display it back:**

 ```
 #include <stdio.h>